-The attack was meant to disrupt black community activists who had been demonstrating for weeks for an end to segregation in the city.
+The attack was meant to disrupt black community activists who had been demonstrating for weeks for an end to racial segregation in the city.
 It had the opposite effect.
 Because the four young girls killed were on their way to a basement assembly hall for closing prayers on a Sunday morning, the national public’s anger and revulsion at the slaughter of children at a place of worship helped build support in the John Kennedy administration for civil rights legislation.
 Twenty-two others were injured, many of them children that had been in the same group as the girls.

 The explosion, which occurred around 10:20 that Sunday morning, destroyed the rear end of the building.
 The steps going outside were destroyed as were all but one of the church’s stained glass windows.
-Many cars outside damaged or destroyed, and even the windows of the laundromat across the street were blown out.
+Many nearby cars outside damaged or destroyed, and even the windows of the laundromat across the street were blown out.

-The public funeral for three of the girls attracted over 8,000 people, but not one city or state official attended.
+The public funeral for three of the girls attracted over 8,000 people, but not one Birmingham or Alabama official attended.
 The Birmingham Post-Herald reported a month later that in the aftermath of the bombing no one had been arrested for the incident itself, but twenty-three African Americans had been arrested for charges ranging from disorderly conduct to “being drunk and loitering,” mostly in the vicinity of the church.
 One black youth was gunned down by police after he threw rocks at passing cars with white passengers.

 Of the four terrorist involved in the bombing, Robert Chambliss was tried for murder first.
 He was convicted in 1977 and died in prison in 1985.
 Blanton and Cherry were convicted of murder in 2001 and 2002, respectively, and they were both sentenced to life in prison.
 Cherry died in 2004.
 The fourth terrorist, Herman Cash, died in the 1994 before charges could be brought against him.